-- i.
-Daniel's Life as an Immigrant
+- Daniel's Life as an Immigrant

 - ii.
 Daniel's Daily Habits

 - iii.
 Daniel's Friendly Relationship

 - iv.
 Daniel's Resolution

 - v.
 Daniel's Talents

 - vi.
 Daniel's Life as a Worshiper

-- vii.
-Daniel's Faithfulness;

-- viii.
-Daniel's Gratitude.

 I rejoice in advance to know that, on all continents, in all countries and islands, we will delve together into the book of Daniel.
 I hope that these moments will influence you to place "God First" in every aspect of your lives.